limboaz/GerryMander/ElectionResults/README.md

 This directory contains the data in excel worksheet format.

 ### Wisconsin
-This directory contains the data in excel worksheet format.
-There are seperate files for the congressional and presidential 2016 results.
+This directory contains the data in excel worksheet format for county level data.
+There is precinct level data from MIT dataware.

 ## src
 Python scripts for preprocessing the data

 ### Python Libraries
-pandas, xlrd, xlwt
+pandas